MATTER: Multiscale Attention for Registration Error Regression: Introduction

 \section{Introduction}

-Point cloud registration (PCR) is a fundamental task in three-dimensional~(3D) computer vision, aiming to estimate the rigid transform between two overlapping point clouds.
-It serves as a backbone for numerous downstream applications, including simultaneous localization and mapping (SLAM), 3D reconstruction, and robotic navigation.
+Point cloud registration (PCR) is a core problem in 3D computer vision, aiming to estimate the rigid transform between two overlapping point clouds.
+It underpins numerous downstream applications, including simultaneous localization and mapping (SLAM), 3D reconstruction, and robotic navigation.
 Despite recent advances in PCR, registration error is still significant in challenging scenarios, e.g., when optimization of the loss function gets trapped in local minima \cite{access_loss}, under motion distortion \cite{loam_ji} or measurement noise, or when the problem is geometrically under-constrained~\cite{pred_nobili, incor_henrik}.
 Errors in PCR can propagate to downstream modules, resulting in map distortion and navigation failure.
 This motivates the need for registration misalignment detection, i.e., predicting, after registration, whether the registered point clouds deviate from the well-aligned ground truth.
 This prediction can then allow downstream tasks to take corrective action.